KhainTCore/wanderingThoughts/README.md

 # Personal Website

 The name makes no sense?
 Of course it doesn't, it is just a random string of words I threw together.
-Silly you, thinking there are logic here.
+Silly you, thinking there was logic here.

 ## TODO (Tasks)

-Things to work on, though nothing is in any particular order ('Cause chaos and madness are more fun).
+Things to work on, though nothing is in any particular order ('Cause chaos and madness are more fun!).

 ### Config/Deploy

 * Set up a CI/CD pipeline (pipeline... not pipe) (using Jenkins or some other free equivalent)
 * Implement HTTPS with port 443 (currently just running on http - okay since I don't take user input (gets hacked next week))
-* Switch Angular to Production Mode
 * Ensure AoT Compilation in Angular for Efficiency
 * Create A Deploy Strategy for Uploading Content